mavin321/Car-game/README.md

 Gameplay

 Left click the screen to start
+Use the W key to move your car forward.
+Use the S key to move your car back.
 Use the A key to move your car left.
 Use the D key to move your car right.
 Avoid crashing into other cars to keep playing and increase your score.